 Thus, in combination with indicators of endocrine activity they provide evidence of estrogen mediated effects but alone (apart from sex-ratio) they are not diagnostic for this mode of action as they might also be influenced by other modes of action.

 Table 8 summarises endpoints that are considered indicators of estrogenic or antiandrogenic activity and may be affected as a result of this activity in vivo.

-Table 8: Summary v of endpoints that a e considered during analysis of fish data y of chaponics that a e constaerea aaring
+Table 8: Summary of endpoints that are considered during analysis of fish data